ryansalon/ryansalon/README.md

 # Hi, I'm Ryan Marc 👋

-I'm a BSIT student currently working on web development projects and my personal portfolio.
+Currently working on my web development projects and my personal portfolio.
 I'm always willing to learn, socialize, and improve — open to collaborating with others and picking up new skills along the way.
-Feel free to ask me about PHP, MySQL, HTML, CSS, and XAMPP.

 ---